pouria1PH1/Translation-Dictionary-Builder/README.md

 Registering words in the program can be done in two ways

-The first way:
+1 The first way :
 In this way, less time will be spent.
 When the dict_word_anki file is created, import it manually into the program so that the words are entered.

-The second way:
+2 The second way:
 In this way, which takes some time, we apply to the program and enter all the words one by one, and you must have installed the ankiconnect plugin in the add_ons section of the program.

 Important note :